J-Dufour/outstem-technical-interview/README.md

 ## Submission

-Please submit your solution in the 2023 Fall interview GitHub repository via GitHub Issue.
+Please submit your solution in the 2024 Summer interview GitHub repository via GitHub Issue.

-1. Navigate to the following link (https://github.com/AES-Outreach/Winter-2024-Coop-Interviews/issues/new/choose) or:
+1. Navigate to the following link (https://github.com/AES-Outreach/Summer-2024-Coop-Interviews/issues/new/choose) or:
    1. Navigate to the challenge repository
    2. Click **Issues**
    3. Click **New Issue**